McLaren: Customer racing

 Besides the cars raced by the works team, a variety of McLaren racing cars have also been used by customer teams.
 In their formative years, McLaren built Formula Two, hillclimbing, Formula 5000 and sports racing cars that were sold to customers.
 Lacking the capacity to build the desired numbers, Trojan was subcontracted to construct some of them.
 In Can-Am, Trojan built customer versions of the M6 and M8 cars and ex-works cars were sold to privateers when new models arrived; half of the field was McLarens at some races.
 Author Mark Hughes says, "over 220" McLarens were built by Trojan.
 In USAC competition and Formula One, too, many teams used McLarens during the late 1960s and 1970s.
 A 1972 M8F was rebuilt as the C8 for use in Group C racing in 1982, but had little success.

 In the mid-1990s, McLaren Racing's sister company, McLaren Cars (now McLaren Automotive) built a racing version of their F1 road car, the F1 GTR which won the 1995 24 Hours of Le Mans and the 1995 and 1996 BPR Global GT Series.
-In 2011, a GT3 version of the MP4-12C road car was developed in partnership with CRS Racing, making its competetive debut at the VLN and ADAC GT Masters in 2012.
+In 2011, a GT3 version of the MP4-12C road car was developed in partnership with CRS Racing, making its competitive debut at the VLN and ADAC GT Masters in 2012.
 The MP4-12C was succeeded by the McLaren 650S and then the McLaren 720S for GT3 racing, while a GT4 version of the McLaren 570S was also developed as well.

 In 2022, McLaren Automotive announced a new GT4 model based on the McLaren Artura, along with an unrestricted version named the Artura Trophy, which is to be used in McLaren's planned one-make series.

+In October 2023, McLaren Automotive announced its intent to participate in the 2024 24 Hours of Le Mans under the new LMGT3 category through CEO Zak Brown's United Autosports as its customer team.
+McLaren Automotive also announced that it will enter the 2024 IMSA SportsCar Championship under the GT Daytona Pro (GTD Pro) category through Pfaff Motorsports as its customer team.
+Both United Autosports and Pfaff Motorsports will be using the McLaren 720S GT3 Evo.
+In the following month, McLaren Automotive confirmed its participation in the 2024 FIA World Endurance Championship season in the LMGT3 category in collaboration with United Autosports.

 Characteristics

-McLaren Racing is a wholly owned subsidiary of the McLaren Group, which currently includes another subsidiary McLaren Automotive, with the group having centralised many branches of the company since 2010.
-As of 2021, the group has over 4000 employees, having had only around 1300 in 2009.
+McLaren Racing is majority owned by the McLaren Group, having sold 15% of the team to American investors MSP Sports Capital in 2020, rising to a 33% stake in 2022.
+The team had previously been wholly owned by the Group since its inception.